Thoracic Facet Joint Pain

 When should I worry about mid-back or chest wall pain?

-Seek urgent medical help if you have chest tightness, shortness of breath, sweating, jaw or arm pain, fever, severe trauma, unexplained weight loss, or night pain.
+Seek urgent medical help if you have chest tightness, shortness of breath, sweating, jaw or arm pain, fever, severe trauma, unexplained weight loss, night pain, or suddenly feel unwell.
 These symptoms need medical review rather than routine physiotherapy care.

 Thoracic facet joint pain rotation drill improving mid-back movement control